cminyard/gensio/README.rst

     libasound2-dev libudev-dev

-On Redhat, libwrap is gone, so you won't be using that, and swig doesn't appear to be available, so you will have to built that yourself with at least go and python support.
+On Redhat, libwrap is gone, so you won't be using that, and swig doesn't appear to be available, so you will have to build that yourself with at least go and python support.
 Here's the command for Redhat-like systems:

   sudo yum install gcc gcc-c++ git python3-devel swig openssl-devel \